maxkratt/FishNet-Documentation/guides/features/scene-management/scene-events.md

 ## General

 There are a variety of events within SceneManager to help with your development.
-The order in which events invoke are reliable.
+The order in which events are invoked is reliable.

 This diagram represents which order events can be expected to run.
 You may also find this diagram within your Fish-Networking import under Example/All/SceneManager.